 4.3.2.2.3.3 Home routed roaming

 The selection of the SMF in VPLMN is performed in the same way as for non-roaming and roaming with local breakout (see clause 4.3.2.2.3.2).
-The selection of the SMF in HPLMN is performed by means of one of two main options.
+The selection of the SMF in HPLMN, including the case of the Indirect Network Sharing scenario as described in clause 5.18 and clause 6.3.2 of TS 23.501[2], is performed by means of one of two main options.
 Which of these two options to use is decided based on Service Level Agreements between the operators.

 NOTE 1: The procedures described in this clause are not limited to SMF selection but can be used to discover and select any NF/NF service in the HPLMN part of a Network Slice instance.